synopsx/synopsx/README.md

 #### BaseX installation:

 * Go to http://basex.org/
-* Click on "Download BaseX 8.3"
+* Click on "Download BaseX zip"

 #### Add Saxon processor HE to BaseX:
 * Download from (choose the zipped directory, on top of the page): http://sourceforge.net/projects/saxon/files/